Made in Lagos: Awards

 It also received a nomination at the 64th Annual Grammy Awards for Best Global Music Album.
 At the 7th annual African Entertainment Awards USA in 2021, Made in Lagos won Album Of The Year at the ceremony.

 Made in Lagos Deluxe Edition received two nominations at 15th ceremony of The Headies, for Album of the Year, and Best Afrobeat Pop Album (Nigeria), a new category.

 Commercial performance

-Within one week of release, Made in Lagos broke several African streaming records; it became the first African album to debut on the Spotify Global Album chart, debuting within the top ten.
-The album surpassed 100 million streams across five platforms nine days after release, a rare milestone for Afro-pop artists.
+The album surpassed 100 million streams across five platforms nine days after release, a rare milestone then for Afro-pop artists.